-If the work is on BLM-managed lands, PCGP will apply for a waiver through CFPA if within the Coos Bay BLM District, DFPA if within the Roseburg BLM District, or ODF if on the Medford BLM District, or on the Lakeview District.
-The local District Fire Management Officer reviews applications and determines if a waiver is appropriate.
-If authorized by ODF on BLM lands or the District Ranger on FS lands, additional precautions and equipment may be required.
+If the work is on BLM-managed lands, PCGP will apply for a waiver through the BLM at the district where the work would occur.
+If on Forest Service-managed lands, the local Fire Management Officer reviews applications and determines if a waiver is appropriate.
+If a waiver is authorized, additional precautions and equipment may be required.
 The Contractor is required to possess a copy of the waiver at the work site and adhere to all requirements of the waiver.
 PCGP is responsible to assure that their contractors are in compliance with waivers.

-If a citation for PCGP is issued by ODF, on BLM managed lands, a future waiver request will be denied for a calendar year.
-Repeat warnings by the ODF unit can also result is denial of future waivers.
+If a citation for PCGP is issued by ODF, CFPA or DFPA for activity on BLM managed lands, a future waiver request will be denied for a calendar year.
+Repeat warnings by the ODF, CFPA or DFPA unit can also result is denial of future waivers.